NewYorkCityCouncil/lead_hearing/README.md

 #### Methodology

-generate-under5-by-tract_nyc.ipynb uses the Python package pygris to generate a table containing the number of children under 5 living in each NYC census tract.

 ##### Summary & Intention
 As required under state law, only 50% of NYC’s toddlers are being tested for lead.
 Therefore, the NYC Council is putting in place more protections for these vulnerable children.
 Now, 80% of NYC's children under three are being tested at least once.